markbunyevacz/energia-ai-python/docs/architecture/SYSTEM_OVERVIEW.md

 4.  **Agent Execution**: The selected agent processes the request, potentially using other core services for document analysis, embedding generation, or database access.
 5.  **Response to UI**: The result is returned to the UI component, which then displays it to the user.

 This architecture ensures that the UI layer is completely decoupled from the core business logic, which in turn is decoupled from specific legal domains, creating a robust, maintainable, and extensible system.

+- **Security**: A robust security model to protect sensitive data.
+See [SECURITY_MODEL.md](./SECURITY_MODEL.md).

+## Human Feedback and Continuous Improvement

+To ensure the system learns and improves over time, a comprehensive human feedback loop is integrated into the agent pipeline.
+This system collects user feedback, analyzes agent performance, and automatically tunes agent behavior.

+- **For a detailed breakdown, see [Human Feedback System Architecture](./HUMAN_FEEDBACK_SYSTEM.md).**

+## Future Work

+To be determined.